-Emaciated polar bear video sparks discussion about climate change
+Video of starving polar bear fuels fears of climate-linked extinction

-The world’s tragedies often have images that end up defining them: A five-year old screaming in Iraq after her parents were killed by U.S. soldiers.
+The world’s tragedies often have images that end up defining them: A 5-year old screaming in Iraq after her parents were killed by U.S. soldiers.
 A starving child being stalked by a vulture during a ruthless famine in Sudan.

-A video released this week of an extremely emaciated polar bear has served as a similar purpose: as a rallying cry and stand-in for a largely unmitigated environmental disaster.
+A video released this week of an extremely emaciated polar bear has served a similar purpose: as a rallying cry and stand-in for a largely unmitigated environmental disaster.

 The video was shot by Paul Nicklen, a nature photographer and contributor to the National Geographic magazine for the last 17 years.
 He is also a biologist by training and the co-founder of Sea Legacy, a nonprofit that uses storytelling and images to advocate for the environment.